medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-hospitalNotification.md

 ### 1.4 Envelopes

-When the HospitalNotification message is sent over the VANS-network, it **SHALL** be wrapped in a VANS-envelope [This page describes the use of VANS-envelope](/docs/assets/documents/030_Governance-for-Network-Layer.md)
+When the HospitalNotification message is sent over the VANS-network, it **SHALL** be wrapped in a VANS-envelope.
+[This page describes the use of VANS-envelope](https://medcomdk.github.io/MedCom-FHIR-Communication/assets/documents/030_Governance-for-Network-Layer.html).

 Values of fields used in a VANSenvelope **SHALL** obey to the [specifications described on the page for VANSenvelope](https://medcomdk.github.io/MedCom-FHIR-Communication/assets/documents/FHIRMessages_NetworkEnvelopes_EN.html#32-hospitalnotification) for a HospitalNotification message.

 When the HospitalNotification message is sent over Municipality Message Publisher, it **SHALL** be in a beskedfordelerkuvert.
-[More information can be found on](kombit.dk)
+[More information can be found on kombit.dk](kombit.dk)

 ## 2 HospitalNotification message